Introduction to plural marriage:

 generally one woman and one man.
 However polygamous marriages (a.k.a. plural

-marriages) do exist, and are not actively prosecuted by some state and
+marriages) do exist, and have not been actively prosecuted by some state and

 provincial governments -- notably Utah in the U.S. and British Columbia in